mandouss/sakai-client/Readme.md

  be added as Collaborators.
 If a Student clicks on the tool, they will be granted Viewer privileges to the Box folder, while if an
  Instructor clicks on Box, they will be given Editor privileges.

- # How to Test/Expected Output
+# How to Test/Expected Output Within Our Setup
 We have our Box Tool integrated on both a test Sakai server as well as Duke's production Sakai server.
 To test on the test Sakai server, users must request a username and password from the Sakai Server/Client development team.
 After doing so they will added to the ECE651 test Course site.
 There, they will see a Box tool tab.
 Users should click on that tool.
 After clicking on that tool two things should happen: